Ekuesky/Medium-Website-API-with-docker-DRF-Celery/README.md

 # apipro

-This project provides a basic structure for building a Django REST API.
+This project provides a professional structure for building a Django REST API with Docker.
 It includes features such as user authentication, profiles, and basic CRUD operations.

 ## Features